3 nights starting from

 Day 4: Casa Maso and flight home from Barcelona.

 Masó House is the birthplace of Rafael Masó i Valentí (1880–1935) and is also one of the most important works of architecture in Girona.
 Offering unparalleled views of the city, it is the only one of the famous houses on the Onyar River open to the public.
 The house has been preserved with the furniture and decoration in Noucentisme style of architecture that was pioneered in Catalonia in the early 20th century.
-After time for lunch (not included) we transfer to Barcelona for return flight to London Gatwick.
+After time for lunch (not included) and some free time to explore the city, we transfer to Barcelona for return flight to London Heathrow.

 IMPORTANT NOTE: All visits in Girona are conducted on foot – there is a considerable amount of walking on this tour.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 25 passengers.

 Doubletree by Hilton, Girona